AbdulEldarrat/3380FinalProject/java.md

   * Accessors in Java - In Java we use getters to 'Access' data and setters to 'mutate' data.
 Getters return a classes variable/value and a setter sets a classes variable or its value.
   * Backing variables - Java does not use any backing variables.
 This is because there is no need to back a varibale when in java, instance variables are private which forces developers to use methods (getters, setters, and others) to restrict access.
   * Computed properties - Using a 'get' or 'set' method in Java can be used to 'get' or 'set' a value stored in memory.
 Or these methods can be used to 'get' or 'set' a custom value (computed). https://teamtreehouse.com/community/so-basically-getter-method-is-same-thing-as-computed-property
+* 8)Interfaces / protocols
+  * In Java an interface contains definitions for a group of related functionalities that either a class or a struct can implement.
+An interface in C# is used similarly to C#.
+  * Abilities - Interfaces in Java can contain methods, properties, events, indexers, or any combination of these member types.
+An interface cannot however contain constants, fields, operators, instance constructors, destructors, or types. interfaces can implement other interfaces.
+  * Interfaces are used in many cases to create multiple inheritance, as well as allowing inherited-class objects to be used in place of base-class objects, and allow inherited-class objects to make use of base-class behaviors.